R-Lefebvre/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7Mini/README.md

 any channel in a group uses DShot then all channels in the group need to use DShot.

-## Battery Monitoring

-The board has a builting voltage and current sensor.
-The current sensor can read up to 130 Amps.
-The voltage sensor can handle up to 6S LiPo batteries.

-The correct battery setting parameters are:

- - BATT_MONITOR 4
- - BATT_VOLT_PIN 13
- - BATT_CURR_PIN 12
- - BATT_VOLT_MULT 10.9
- - BATT_AMP_PERVLT 28.5

 ## Compass

-The KakuteF7 Mini does not have a builtin compass, but you can attach an external compass using I2C on the SDA and SCL pads.
+The KakuteF7Mini does not have a builting compass, but you can attach an external compass using I2C on the SDA and SCL pads.

 ## Loading Firmware